-The Bank is a defendant in four putative class actions, and defending a third-party in a fifth putative class action, alleging claims under the federal Telephone Consumer Protection Act ("TCPA"), where the plaintiffs assert that they received calls on their cellular telephones relating to accounts not belonging to them.
+The Bank is a defendant in two putative class actions, and defending a third-party in a third putative class action, alleging claims under the federal Telephone Consumer Protection Act ("TCPA"), where the plaintiffs assert that they received calls on their cellular telephones relating to accounts not belonging to them.
 In each case, the complaints allege that the Bank placed calls to consumers by an automated telephone dialing system or using a pre-recorded message or automated voice without their consent and seek up to \$1,500 for each violation.
 The amount of damages sought in the aggregate is unspecified.
 Abdeljalil et al. v.
 GE Capital Retail Bank was filed on August 22, 2012 in the U.S. District Court for the Southern District of California, originally naming GECC as the defendant.
 In August 2013, the Court denied without prejudice GECC's motion to dismiss the class allegations.
 GECC subsequently was dismissed and the plaintiffs amended the complaint to name the Bank as the defendant.
 On March 26, 2015, the Court entered an order granting class certification under Federal Rule of Civil Procedure 23(b)(3) (for damages) and denying class certification under Federal Rule of Civil Procedure 23(b)(2) (for injunctive relief).
 The Bank is seeking reconsideration of the order.
-Cowan v.
-GE Capital Retail Bank was filed on May 14, 2014 in the U.S. District Court for the District of Connecticut.
-On August 4, 2014, the Bank filed motions to stay and dismiss the action.
-Pittman et al. v.
-GE Capital d/b/a GE Capital Retail Bank was filed on July 29, 2014 in the U.S. District Court for the Northern District of Alabama.
-The action is currently stayed pursuant to the parties' agreement.
 Hofer et al. v.
 Synchrony Bank was filed on November 4, 2014 in the U.S. District Court for the Eastern District of Missouri.
-On January 15, 2015, the Bank filed a motion to stay the action.
 Dubanoski et al. v.
 Wal-Mart Stores, Inc., for which we are defending the defendant, was filed on February 27, 2015 in the United States District Court for the Northern District of Illinois.
-In addition to the Abdeljalil, Cowan, Pittman, Hofer, and Dubanoski actions, the Bank has resolved two other putative class actions that made similar claims under the TCPA, both of which were settled on an individual basis with the class representative.
+In addition to the Abdeljalil, Hofer, and Dubanoski actions, the Bank has resolved four other putative class actions that made similar claims under the TCPA on an individual basis with the class representative.
 Travaglio et al. v.
 GE Capital Retail Bank and Allied Interstate LLC was filed on January 17, 2014 in the U.S. District Court for the Middle District of Florida and dismissed on October 9, 2014.
 Fitzhenry v.
 Lowe's Companies Inc. and GE Capital Retail Bank was filed on May 29, 2014 in the U.S. District Court for the District of South Carolina and dismissed on October 20, 2014.
+Cowan v.
+GE Capital Retail Bank was filed on May 14, 2014 in the U.S. District Court for the District of Connecticut and dismissed on July 8, 2015.
+Pittman et al. v.
+GE Capital d/b/a GE Capital Retail Bank was filed on July 29, 2014 in the U.S. District Court for the Northern District of Alabama; the parties are in the process of finalizing the settlement and having the case dismissed.